Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_counter.md

 # Count Wrong Guesses

-Perfect, Visual Game Designer!
-Your word display works!
-But Hangman has a limit - too many wrong guesses and you lose!
-Can you count wrong guesses and warn the player?

-## 🎯 Today's Mission
 Track wrong guesses and show how many chances are left!

-## 📚 Before You Start
-You know how to use variables to track numbers.

-## Let's Do It!
+## What to Do
-1. Read the code - see the wrong guess counter!
-2. Press the green **Run** button
+1. Press Run
-3. Make wrong guesses and watch the counter!
+2. Make wrong guesses and watch the counter!

 ```python
 print("=== HANGMAN GAME ===")